PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:26:53
+Last updated: 2024-04-02 18:27:26
-Random Quote: What do we live for, if it is not to make life less difficult for each other? - George Eliot
+Random Quote: To choose what is difficult all one's days, as if it were easy, that is faith. - W. H. Auden